iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 3 reviews"/>
 </p>

+> I have the current version 1.3 but never updates checks for covid exposure after install Edit: I changed the settings that stopped app from running in background (Samsung).
+Hope that works.<br> :date: __2021-03-12 20:32:48__

+> You have to keep Bluetooth on to recieve alerts?!
+No thank you, I'm uninstalling this Edit In response to the reply below: I still dont want to walk around with my bluetooth on all day.
+Thats not good for my battery or privacy.<br> :date: __2021-03-10 20:01:37__

 > Used to work but now it hasn't checked for exposure since Feb 13th.
 It's up to date, I've uninstalled and reinstalled, phone restart, checked permissions.
 Nothing has worked.
 I'm uninstalling because it's not worth the waste of space.<br> :date: __2021-02-27 02:06:51__

 > This app is general , can be improved to reflect local zip codes with real time case tracking.
 Racial distribution makes this app racist.<br> :date: __2021-02-09 03:41:17__